Tenancy Deposit Claims Guide – How To Claim Compensation From A Landlord For Tenancy Deposit?

-By Olivia Delaney.
-Last updated 8th June 2021.
+By Daniel Archer.
+Last updated 4th May 2022.
 Welcome to our tenancy deposit compensation claims guide.

 There are even circumstances where you could claim compensation, even if the full deposit has been returned to you.
 In some cases where the deposit was returned but not protected, you could still be able to take action against your current or former landlord.
 As well as repaying deposits to tenants, landlords in England and Wales could also be required to place deposits into a specially protected scheme backed by the government.

 Your landlord may have been required by law to have put your rent deposit into one of three Government-backed tenancy deposit schemes.
 If they have not done so, as well as being open to a compensation claim, they could also face a penalty for not protecting your deposit.